youzi1984/CS655ProjectFall2020/README.md

 ### Section 2: Use the web interface to interact

 1. Run the following commands in order to start the system

+    For Job Server: \$ python job-server.py

     For Webserver: \$ node index.js

-    For Job Server: \$ python job-server.py

-    For workers: \$ python worker.py

-1. In a web browser, go to "webserver_ip:9007", where webserver_ip can be found on GENI.
+2. In a web browser, go to "webserver_ip:9007", where webserver_ip can be found on GENI.

     For our resource, go to http://web-server.passwordcrackerglsz.ch-geni-net.geni.uchicago.edu:9007/

+3. Enter md5 hash.

-2. Enter md5 hash, number of workers (1-10) and press "submit"
+    Select number of workers (1-10) with the arrow on the right.(Do not enter directly)

+    press "submit"

     Wait until the result comes back.

+4. For each workers: \$ python worker.py

+   When all workers get connected, they will receive a message.

  **Important assumptions**